kuchuk-borom-debbarma/POC_InterestCalculatorForRecommendationEngine/README.md

 **Example**: A user who has interacted with 200 cooking posts will see reduced cooking score increases (0.6x) for new cooking interactions, making it easier for other interests (like travel or music) to compete for feed prominence.

-NOTE if we have a chain to follow then the score will get weaker as we go down the level.